-On December 11, 2023, the CEO-HI publicly released the draft proposed FY 2024-25 Homeless Initiative funding recommendations, which initiated a two-week public comment period and included a public information webinar.
+On December 11, 2023, the CEO-HI publicly released the draft proposed FY 2024-25 Homeless Initiative Funding Recommendations, which initiated a two-week public comment period and included a public information webinar.
 The detailed webinar and presentation deck are posted on the CEO-HI website and available to view and download.

-The CEO-HI, along with lead departments and agencies, reviewed and utilized community listening sessions, stakeholder recommendations, and public comments to inform the funding recommendations.
+The CEO-HI, along with lead departments and agencies, reviewed and utilized community listening sessions, public webinar, and public comments to inform the funding recommendations.
 This document summarizes the most common stakeholder recommendations elevated during the processes described above and what actions the County of Los Angeles (County) is taking and/or proposes to take to respond to those recommendations.
 As the CEO-HI's largest and most robust annual community engagement effort, the listening sessions, public webinar, and public comment period also allowed stakeholders to provide feedback beyond the components of the funding recommendations.
-This feedback will inform efforts within the broader homeless response system.
-In addition to informing the funding recommendations, The CEO-HI will incorporate the stakeholders' feedback into programmatic and administrative refinements to Homeless Initiative-funded efforts and continuous system improvements.
+This feedback will inform the County's broader efforts to strengthen strategies for addressing and preventing homelessness.
+In addition to informing the funding recommendations, the CEO-HI will incorporate the stakeholders' feedback into programmatic and administrative refinements to Homeless Initiative-funded efforts and continuous system improvements.